BOARD OF DIRECTORS

 Erminia Scarcella, Board President

-April Barrett is in service to the dissemination of Jung's thought through her participation and training with the Creative Initiative Foundation, the Guild for Psychological Studies, and the Jung Society of Washington.
+April Barrett is committed to the dissemination of Jung's thought through her participation and training with the Creative Initiative Foundation, the Guild for Psychological Studies, and the Jung Society of Washington.
+April has served in numerous capacities during her tenure with the Jung Society, including Program Director, Secretary, Executive Director, Treasurer, and Vice President; she currently continues to serve as a Program Director and Vice President of the Board.

 Carolyn Bain, M.F.A., Ph.D., president of award-winning, creative media services firm, Bain Pugh & Associates, Inc. Carolyn writes and produces marketing and communications projects for corporations, non-profits, and the U.S. Military.
 Her scholarly research and academic publications focus on the eventification of celebrity and commodification of identity.
 She completed her Ph.D. in Theatre and Performance Studies in 2007 at the University of Maryland, College Park, where she was a fellow of the Maryland Institute of Technology in the Humanities (MITH) and the Clara and Robert Vambery Foundation.
 Before moving to media services, Carolyn served as Associate Professor with tenure and Head of Theatre at the University of Alabama-Birmingham.